dnulnets/consent/README.md

 - ConsentFile - A file that contains all the consents that have been offered to a specific user by the companies.

 - Consent - A contract that allows a company to get consents from a specific user and for a specific purpouse.
 The user can agree, disagree or defer the decision on wether or not to accept it.
+A company can withdraw a consent.

-An simple express web server with a couple of pages to create new users and allow them to manage their consents during logins.
+An express web server with a couple of pages to create new users and allow them to manage their consents during logins.

-A couple of node javascripts to setup the ethereum blockchain, initiate a ConsentFactory and try out various use cases on the contracts.
+A couple of node javascripts to setup the ethereum blockchain and initiate a ConsentFactory on the blockchain that is used by the express web server.

 ## What needs to be done